civilian/ldloans/README.md

 1) User Registration Phase: – User uses a React.js register form to post user’s info (email, password, is_admin) to Backend API /auth/register. – Backend will check the existing users in database and save user’s signup info to database.
 Finally, It will return a message (successfully or fail) to

-2) User Login Phase: – User posts user/password to signin to Backend RestAPI /auth/login. – Backend will check the username/password, if it is right, Backend will create and JWT string with secret then return it to Reactjs client.
+2) User Login Phase: – User posts user/password to login to the Backend RestAPI /auth/login. – Backend will check the username/password, if it is right, Backend will create and JWT string with the configured secret.
+Then return it to Reactjs client.

 After login, user can request secured resources from backend server by adding the JWT token in Authorization Header.
 For each request, backend will check the JWT signature and then returns back the resources based on user’s registered authorities.